 TIME: Time is of the essence of this Lease.

 TAXES: Except as specifically provided elsewhere in this Lease, Lessee shall pay all taxes assessed upon the personal property of Lessee.
 Notice is hereby given that pursuant to Revenue and Taxation Code Section 107.6 that the property interest created herein may be subject to property taxation.
-Lessee may be subject to the payment of property taxes levied on the interest.
+Lessee may be subject to the payment of property taxes levied on the interest. ??
+Are we asking them to pay the property tax ?
+This doesn’t make sense to me.
+The assessor is going to tax us, not them, so why wouldn’t we just pay the bill?
+If we set the rent correctly, it should be more than covered.

 REPAIRS: Lessee shall, at his sole cost, keep and maintain said premises, including irrigation lines, valves, ditches, fences, and all access roads, and every part thereof weed free, and in good and sanitary order, condition and repair, including damage to water conveyance facilities caused by gophers or other pests, hereby waiving all right to make repairs at the expense of Lessor as provided in Section 1942 of the Civil Code of the State of California, and all rights provided for by Section 1941 of said Civil Code.
 By entry hereunder, Lessee accepts the premises as being in good and sanitary order, condition and repair and agrees on the last day of said term, or sooner termination of this Lease, to surrender unto Lessor all and singularly said premises with said appurtenances in the same condition as when received, and to remove all of Lessee’s signs from said premises.